 It can lead to significant improvements in cost savings and efficiency.
 Understanding and automating CLM can also limit organizational liability and increase compliance with legal requirements.

 A contract’s lifecycle begins when an organization’s management, department personnel, or customer requests a good or service; it ends when that good or service is received or delivered.

-- Avoid litigation from contract non-compliance: A major cost is compliance issues.
-If contractual obligations are incomplete, the potential for litigation is high; one of the costliest errors.
+- Avoid litigation from contract non-compliance: A major issue in many contracts is compliance.
+If contractual obligations are incomplete, the potential for litigation can increase.

 - Save money: Penalties for non-compliance, missed opportunities from special terms and rebates, and payment errors incurring fees and penalties can be avoided with good contract administration.

 - Deliver greater value to customers: Fulfilling and exceeding customer expectations through proper contract performance enhances an organization’s value and leads to future business.

 - Reduce costs and time involved in contract administration: Streamlining processes in contract administration has a direct affect on labor time and costs.

 - Prevent contract managers from functioning as contract administrators: Contract managers, dealing with details and delays, are best doing just that, while contract administrators focus on higher-level management activities, such as developing important relationships with suppliers and customers.